resir014/angular-electron-starter/README.md

 **Your application is optimised.
 Only the `/dist` folder will be included in the built executable.**

-### Use NodeJS Native libraries
+### Using NodeJS Native libraries

-Angular CLI can't import nodeJS native libs or electron libs at compile time (Webpack error).
-This is the reason why `webpack.config` was ejected of ng-cli.
-If you need to use NodeJS native libraries, you **MUST** add it manually in the file `webpack.config.js` in root folder.
+Angular CLI can't import NodeJS native libs or electron libs at compile time.
+This is the reason why `webpack.config.ts` was ejected from ng-cli.
+If you need to use NodeJS native libraries, you **MUST** add it manually to the Webpack config.

 ```js
   "externals": {